 Looking for things to do outside Cusco?
 Di from Slight North shares her top three little-known hiking day trips in Cusco.
 A lot of tourists pass through Cusco, Peru quickly.
 They just use the city as a stopping point on their way to Peru’s main attraction: the Incan ruins of Machu Picchu.
 However, I lived in the city for two… Read More

 The Machu Picchu hike along the Inca Trail of Peru draws millions of travelers every year.
 It’s one of the most iconic treks on our planet.
-Machu Picchu Hike The ancient ruins, deep rainforest and perfectly sculptured stone continue to amaze and delight visitors from all over the world.
-Machu Picchu Hike All You Need to Know Before You Go… Read More
+For myself, my Machu Picchu hike was the highlight of my South American journey.
+Yes it’s busy, and yes, it feels like a tourist trap, but there is still no escaping the magic that… Read More